tothuhien/lsd-0.3beta/README.md

 ### Example of Partition_file:

-Suppose that we have a tree ((A:0.12,D:0.12)n1:0.3,((B:0.3,C:0.5)n2:0.4,(E:0.5,(F:0.2,G:0.3)n3:0.33)n4:0.22)n5:0.2)root; then we can define a Partition_file as follows:
+Suppose that we have a tree ((A:0.12,D:0.12)n1:0.3,((B:0.3,C:0.5)n2:0.4,(E:0.5,(F:0.2,G:0.3)n3:0.33)n4:0.22)n5:0.2)root; then an example for Partition_file can be as follows:

     group1 {n1} {n5 n4}
     group2 {n3}

-Each line contains the name of the rate group following by a list of subtrees whose branches are supposed to have the same rate.
-Each subtree is defined between {}, its first term defines the root of the subtree and the following terms (if there any) define the tips of the subtree.
+Each line defines a list of subtrees that are supposed to have the same substitution rate.
+Each subtree is defined between {}: the first term is the root of the subtree and the following terms (if there any) define its tips.
 If there's not any tip defined, then the subtree is extended down to the tips of the full tree.
+Hence, {n1} defines the subtree rooted at the node n1; and {n5 n4} defines the subtree rooted at n5 that has one tip as n4 and other tips as the ones of the full trees (here are B,C).
-Hence, in the above example, there are 3 rates: the first one is the rate on the branches (n1,A), (n1,D), (n5,n4), (n5,n2), (n2,B), (n2,C), the second one is the rate on the branches (n3,F), (n3,G), and the last one is the rate on the remaining branches of the tree.
+As a consequence, in this example, the branches will be partitioned into 3 groups such that each group has a different rate: (1) (n1,A), (n1,D), (n5,n4), (n5,n2), (n2,B), (n2,C); (2) (n3,F), (n3,G); (3) the remaining branches of the tree.
 Note that if the internal nodes don't have labels, then they can be defined by mrca of at least two tips, for example n1 is mrca(A,D)

 ## Some examples of command lines: